SCons/scons/testing/framework/test-framework.rst

 Similarly, the method ``file_fixture(srcfile, [dstfile])`` copies the file ``srcfile`` from the directory of the called script, to the temporary test directory.
+The ``srcfile`` name may be a list, in which case the elements are concatenated into a path first.
 The ``dstfile`` is assumed to be under the temporary working directory, unless it is an absolute path name.
 If ``dstfile`` is specified, its target directory gets created automatically if it doesn't already exist.

 If ``srcfile`` represents an absolute path, it is used as-is.
-Otherwise, any passed in fixture directories are used as additional places to search, as for the ``dir_fixture`` case.
+Otherwise, any passed in fixture directories are used as additional places to search for the fixture file, as for the ``dir_fixture`` case.

 With the following code::